Right Arrow

 What are the best practices for implementing AI in construction?

 The most effective AI implementation follows a phased approach starting with pilot programs on one or two projects.
 Best practices include securing cross-functional buy-in from day one, establishing clear success metrics before deployment, and providing role-specific training for different team members.
 Organizations should integrate AI monitoring with existing camera infrastructure to minimize disruption, create feedback loops for continuous improvement, and celebrate early wins to build momentum.
-Successful implementations also maintain transparency about monitoring scope and focus on safety benefits rather than surveillance.
+Effective implementations also maintain transparency about monitoring scope and focus on safety benefits rather than monitoring.

 What challenges do construction companies face in adopting new technologies?